0x67757300/uHTTP/README.md

 - Extremely modular, entire extensions can just follow the simple App pattern.
 - Flexible, say what you will about wrong responses, they work.
 - Fast, because it doesn't really do much.
-- **Very** opinionated, to the point where it has no opinions.
+- Great learning device.
+- No opinions, too stupid for that.
-- Not typist.
+- Not about types.

 ### Installation